mark-bak/mark-bak/README.md

 ### Future projects.
 - Some Arduino based physical projects likely to come when I have the resources...
-- Maybe some machine learning since everyone and their dog is doing it...
+- Maybe some machine learning since everyone is doing it...